 About this magazine

-Articles, letters to the editors and other correspondence should be addressed to:
+Articles, letters to the editor and other correspondence should be addressed to:

 Red Cross Red Crescent

 International Committee of the Red Cross (ICRC)

 International Federation of Red Cross and Red Crescent Societies (IFRC)